title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 4. Save and see the page refreshed, then click on the Poke button.

-It calls the contract and add your public address tz1... to the set of traces.
+It calls the contract and adds your public address tz1... to the set of traces.

 Summary

-Now, you are able to create any Smart Contract using Ligo and create a complete Dapp via Taqueria/Taquito.
+Now, you can create any Smart Contract using Ligo and create a complete Dapp via Taqueria/Taquito.

 When you are ready, continue to Part 2: Inter-contract calls and testing.